CSYE6225-NetworkStructures/tf-aws-infra/README.md

 #  tf-aws-infra
 **Terraform Infrastructure for AWS**

-This repository contains Terraform configuration to provision AWS infrastructure, including the **AWS VPC** module.
+This repository contains Terraform configuration to provision AWS infrastructure, including the **AWS VPC** and **AWS EC2** module.
 It uses **GitHub Actions for Continuous Integration (CI)** to check formatting and validate Terraform code.

 ---